Key Highlights:

 The United Arab Emirates (UAE) has quietly become a big player in crypto.
 It owns about $454 million worth of Bitcoin, which it got by mining and not by seizing them like some countries do, as reported by Arkham Intelligence, a platform that tracks crypto transactions, today, February 19, 2026, on social media platform X.

 The United Arab Emirates worked with a partner called Citadel to carry out the mining process.
-As of now, UAE’s BTC is worth around $453.6 million and after covering the electricity and the setup costs, the UAE is sitting on an estimated profit of about $344 million (not cashed out yet).
+As of now, UAE’s BTC is worth around $453.6 million and after covering the electricity and setup costs, the UAE is sitting on an estimated profit of about $344 million (not cashed out yet).

-So basically, instead of buying BTC later, the UAE mined it for cheap and now it is worth much more.
+So basically, instead of buying BTC later, the UAE mined it for cheap, and now it is worth much more.
 This indicates that the country is thinking long-term and actively investing in future tech like blockchain.

 UAE and its Bitcoin Mining Power